Fad: Economics

-Formation of fads and how they spread
+Formation

 Many contemporary fads share similar patterns of social organization.
 Several different models serve to examine fads and how they spread.

 One way of looking at the spread of fads is through the top-down model, which argues that fashion is created for the elite, and from the elite, fashion spreads to lower classes.
 Early adopters might not necessarily be those of a high status, but they have sufficient resources that allow them to experiment with new innovations.
 When looking at the top-down model, sociologists like to highlight the role of selection.
 The elite might be the ones that introduce certain fads, but other people must choose to adopt those fads.

 Others may argue that not all fads begin with their adopters.
 Social life already provides people with ideas that can help create a basis for new and innovative fads.
 Companies can look at what people are already interested in and create something from that information.
 The ideas behind fads are not always original; they might stem from what is already popular at the time.
 Recreation and style faddists may try out variations of a basic pattern or idea already in existence.

 Another way of looking at the spread of fads is through a symbolic interaction view.
 People learn their behaviors from the people around them.
 When it comes to collective behavior, the emergence of these shared rules, meanings, and emotions are more dependent on the cues of the situation, rather than physiological arousal.
-This connection to symbolic interactionism, a theory that explains people’s actions as being directed by shared meanings and assumptions, explains that fads are spread because people attach meaning and emotion to objects, and not because the object has practical use, for instance.
+This connection to symbolic interactionism, a theory that explains people's actions as being directed by shared meanings and assumptions, explains that fads are spread because people attach meaning and emotion to objects, and not because the object has practical use, for instance.
 People might adopt a fad because of the meanings and assumptions they share with the other people who have adopted that fad.
 People may join other adopters of the fad because they enjoy being a part of a group and what that symbolizes.
 Some people may join because they want to feel like an insider.
 When multiple people adopt the same fad, they may feel like they have made the right choice because other people have made that same choice.